Maquoketa Caves State Park murders

-On July 22, 2022, three members of the Schmidt family were murdered in Maquoketa Caves State Park.
+On July 22, 2022, three members of the Schmidt family were murdered in Maquoketa Caves State Park in Iowa.
 The assailant, identified as 23-year-old Anthony Orlando Sherwin, later committed suicide by gunshot.

 Murders

 Shortly before 6:23 a.m. on July 22, 2022, an assailant murdered three members of the Schmidt family.
 The father Tyler, 42, was shot multiple times and stabbed to death and the mother Sarah, 42, was stabbed multiple times until she died.
 The couple's daughter, six-year-old Lula, died from a gunshot wound and strangulation.
 The couple's nine-year-old son Arlo was the sole survivor of the attack.

 Authorities received a phone call notifying them of the triple homicide at about 6:23 a.m.
 After arriving at the scene and discovering the victims, they temporarily closed the park to investigate.
 After evacuating the campgrounds, police learned that the only registered camper that was unaccounted for was Anthony Orlando Sherwin, 23, a resident from La Vista, Nebraska.
 At the time, they did not know whether he was the perpetrator or another victim, but did know that he was armed.

 At 11:00 a.m., Sherwin's body was found by a plane used by law enforcement to search for him.
 Sherwin had died from a self-inflicted gunshot wound west of the campground and was shortly identified by law enforcement as a suspect in the case.